elbernaderen/machine-learning-signal-finder/README.md

 py backtest_strategy.py
 ```
 Then, the program will ask the next variables:
-This is the increment that we look for predict, ex: 0.01
 ```bash
 Enter the number of candels (Y) to consider in the model for the prediction:
 ```